Posts

 Understanding Seasons

 In the natural, we live life differently in summer than we do in winter.
-We are the same person, but what we wear, where we go, the sports we play, and the holidays we take are all subject to the season we are in.
+We are the same person, but what we wear, where we go, the sports we play, and the holidays we take are all subject to understanding the season we are in.

 As the natural seasons significantly impact our lives, so too do the spiritual seasons.
 The good news is, God doesn’t make the seasons difficult to recognise.